Skip to main content

 The competitive structure

 Approximately 70% of U.S. window film and protection shops are independent operators rather than franchisees of national brands.
 The remaining 30% is split across a handful of franchise systems — Tint World, Sun Stoppers, Solar X, Ziebart, Polar Tint, and others.
-The fragmentation creates an unusual opportunity: structural advantages compound for any operator who can outproduce or outsource better than the independent average.
+The fragmentation creates an unusual opportunity.
+Structural advantages compound for any operator who can outproduce or outsource better than the independent average.

 What would make it a bad business

-Three scenarios would compromise the category.
-First, OEM pre-applied protection at scale: if Tesla, Ford, and other manufacturers start shipping vehicles with factory-applied PPF and ceramic in volume, aftermarket installers would shift to customization work rather than basic protection.
-Second, regulatory tightening: window tint laws vary by state and a federal preemption that mandates very-light tint standards would compress the auto tint segment.
-Third, a competitor that owns the supplier and brings franchise-grade SOPs to scale — which is exactly what Polar Tint is positioned as.
+• OEM pre-applied protection at scale — if Tesla, Ford, and other manufacturers start shipping vehicles with factory-applied PPF and ceramic in volume, aftermarket installers would shift to customization work rather than basic protection

 Who should and shouldn’t enter the business